SovnSkyrim/AmongSovngardesStars/README.md

 #### Preparations

 Let's get to the actual installation.
-Grab the release of Sovn's LOTD from [the google drive folder](https://drive.google.com/drive/u/0/folders/1SfOCyaPS_QkRkVory97RIvRF719pC1Nh).
+Grab the release of Among Sovngarde's Stars from available through the Discord server in #links.

 Download the release to a _working folder_.
 This folder **must not** be in a _common folders_ like your Desktop, Downloads or Program Files folder.
 It's best to create a Wabbajack folder near the root level of your drive like `C:/Wabbajack`.